 Back in 1997 I bought a 75 FJ40.
-It was a good deal, needed little work and served as my daily driver for 10 years, at which point the engine gave out (I won’t go into what I think happened).
+It was a good deal, needed little work and served as my daily driver for 10 years, at which point the engine “gave out”.
 The tub was shot at that point anyway, so it went into my garage and sat for another 9 years waiting for some TLC that never came.
 Last year I sold it and bought another 40.
 The point of this boring intro is that jump seats came with the one I bought in 1997.
 The covers and foam were in real good shape, but the bottom feet on the frame were completely rotted off (looked like they sat in the dirt exposed to elements for many years), so they sat in my garage for 19 years.

 This year a need arose for me to have seats in the back of the the new 40.
 So I thought, why not rebuild the jump seats?
 Being the impulsive person that I am, I got right to work on it and didn’t take any before pictures (bad on me).
 But now that it’s done, I thought I’d post some info and pics because I think they came out really nice and maybe it would be useful to someone.

 The first problem was fixing the rotted pipe.
 I had a hard time figuring out how to connect new pipe securely.
 After looking at alternative pipe options, I settled on 1 inch galvanized electrical conduit, very close to the same size.
 I also found 1 inch galvanized round flanges with threaded holes for the base.
 I cut the flanges so they looked more like feet than plumbing, and screwed them tight onto the pipe at one end.
 I cut the pipe on the other end to 1/2 inch longer than the correct length, used my cutting wheel to cut 2 perpendicular slots into the pipe so I could tap in the 4 quarters and insert them into the seat frame, tapping until they were at the exact length.
 Then welded the connections.